django-otp/django-otp/docs/source/overview.rst

 .. setting:: OTP_EMAIL_TOKEN_TEMPLATE

-**OTP_EMAIL_TOKEN_TEMPLATE**
+**OTP_EMAIL_BODY_TEMPLATE**

-Default: ``'otp/email/token.txt'``
+Default: ``None``

-The Django template to render for the email body.
+A raw template string to use for the email body.
 The render context will include the generated token in the ``token`` key.

-You can set a different template name or simply override the default with your own version.
+If this is not set, we'll render the template 'otp/email/token.txt', which you'll most likely want to override.

 .. setting:: OTP_EMAIL_TOKEN_VALIDITY